 - How do beginning teachers undergo their first years of being a teacher?

-Stories of the beginning teachers will be published regularly on RISE website in the Stories of Beginning Teachers section.
+Stories of the beginning teachers will be published regularly on RISE website in the Teachers' Notes section.